MAsuamah/just-tech-news/README.md

 <img width="900" alt="Screen Shot 2021-05-23 at 12 07 04 AM" src="https://user-images.githubusercontent.com/77217156/119248128-227e7e80-bb5d-11eb-95b9-c69ab2a68142.png">

 * You can only comment, upvote and create/edit/delete posts if you are logged in.
 * To login, click `login` in the navagation bar.
-Enter your credentials or signup to create a new accont.
+Enter your credentials or signup to create a new account.

 <img width="900" alt="Screen Shot 2021-05-23 at 12 07 45 AM" src="https://user-images.githubusercontent.com/77217156/119248173-5e194880-bb5d-11eb-84b4-530f5c929ede.png">